36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Craft beer in Honolulu – Waikiki Brewing Company

-At Waikiki Brewing Company, youʻll find four locations throughout Hawaii and they even distribute to Guam!
+At Waikiki Brewing Company, you find four locations throughout Hawaii and they even distribute to Guam!
 It was one of my favorite places for craft beer in Honolulu, to be honest.

 36. Take in the Views at Nu’uanu Pali State Wayside

-The Nu’uanu Pali Lookout, which is only a 5-mile drive from downtown Honolulu, has some of the greatest views in all of Oahu!
+One of the most unique experiences in Honolulu is to visit the Nu’uanu Pali Lookout, which is only a 5-mile drive from downtown Honolulu, and has some of the greatest views in all of Oahu!

 Once you’re there, be ready to witness breathtaking views of Kailua town, Kaneohe Bay, and, of course, the magnificent Ko’olau Mountains.